Pelham's Hatching Hope thrift store has 'something for everybody' - Shelby County Reporter

 “Our customers like seeing the same faces,” said Trahan.
 “It’s how we get them to keep coming back.
 They like seeing us and talking with us and being like, ‘What do you have for me today?’”

-New items are constantly being added to the store’s floor, and Bryant said they are always surprised by what is brought through the door.
+New items are constantly being added to the store’s floor and Bryant said they are always surprised by what is brought through the door.
 It should also be no surprise that items often go quickly.

 The best way to find out what the store has to offer on any given day is to follow their Facebook page.
 According to Bryant, it is not uncommon for the phone to begin ringing off the hook after an item has been posted to the page.